Frederik Gottschalk von Haxthausen: Biography

 Haxthausen was born in Copenhagen, Denmark.
-His father was major-general Frederik Gottschalck Haxthausen (1705–1770) and Juliane Dorothea von Haxthausen (1719–1790).
+His father was Major-General Frederik Gottschalck Haxthausen (1705–1770) and Juliane Dorothea von Haxthausen (1719–1790).
 He enrolled at the Army Cadet Academy ast the age of six.
 He became fændrik in Prince Frederik's Regiment at the age of 11, became a junior lieutenant in 1763 and a senior lieutenant in 1881.
 He was sent to Norway in 1773 as a first lieutenant of Søndenfjeldske regiment, and rose to the rank of captain and company commander in 1779 and major in 1788.
-In 1789 he was appointed generalkrigskommissær, the officer in charge of national conscription, and in 1802 became the director of the War Academy (Krigsskolen).
-In 1806 he became the commanding officer of Akershus fortress, a charge he held until 1814.
+Subsequently, Haxthausen participated in the Theatre War between 1788 and 1789.
+In 1789, he was appointed generalkrigskommissær, the officer in charge of national conscription, and in 1802, he became the director of the War Academy (Krigsskolen).
+As a result of the disastrous provision of troops during the war, he travelled abroad in 1793 to study military supply provision.
+As such, he visited the Prussian, Austrian, and other armies.

+In 1806, he became the commanding officer of Akershus fortress, a charge he held until 1814.

-He spent the years 1808-1810 in Denmark as head of the war commissariate, but retained nonetheless all of his Norwegian posts.
-Haxthausen had a major influence on Prince Christian Frederick as viceroy (stattholder) of Norway from 1813, joined the interim government of Christian Frederick in March 1814, and on 19 May 1814 he became Minister of Finance in the first cabinet of independent Norway.
+He spent the years 1808-1810 in Denmark as head of the war commissariate, but retained all of his Norwegian posts.
+Haxthausen had a major influence on Prince Christian Frederick as viceroy (stattholder) of Norway from 1813, joined the interim government of Christian Frederick in March 1814, and on 19 May 1814, he became Minister of Finance in the first cabinet of an independent Norway.

-During the Swedish campaign against Norway in 1814 he served as a lieutenant general, but was wrongly accused of being a traitor, and on 19 August, 5 days after the Convention of Moss, his house and garden was attacked by a mob.
+During the Swedish campaign against Norway in 1814, he served as a lieutenant general, but was wrongly accused of being a traitor, and on 19 August, 5 days after the Convention of Moss, his house and garden were attacked by a mob.
 Haxthausen had to flee the town and withdrew from all his positions.
-In 1816 an impeachment process cleared him.
+In 1816, an impeachment process cleared him.

-After 1814, the Akershus fortress went out of operative military use, so that Haxthausen was the last operative commander of the fortress.
+After 1814, the Akershus fortress went out of operational military use, thus making Haxthausen the last operational commander of the fortress.
 He died in Christiania, 6 July 1825.

-In 1879, a street of Oslo in the Frogner area close to his home was named after Haxthausen.
+In 1879, a street in Christiania (Now Oslo) in the Frogner area close to his home was named after Haxthausen.